BlueBrain/NeuroMorphoVis/README.md

 To test the software, a set of sample morphology files (in SWC and H5 formats) are available to download from this [link](https://github.com/BlueBrain/NeuroMorphoVis/releases/download/v1.0.0/sample-morphologies.zip).

+## How to Use

+_NeuroMorphoVis_ can be used from the GUI of Blender.
+This is the easiest and most recommended approach to use.
+For systems without an X server, _NeuroMorphoVis_ can be executed in the background mode (similar to ```blender -b```) using the command line interface.
+For batch processing of multiple morphology files, the editable configuration files are provided.
+The python API can be also used to write plugins for high quality media production.

+### GUI
+The user guide of the GUI is available in this [link](docs/user/modules/gui/gui.md).
+In the following section, we provde a few video tutorials to show how to use the interface seamlessly.

+### Command Line Interface
+The user guide of the command line interface is available in this [link](docs/user/modules/gui/cli.md).

+### Configuration Files
+The configuration file user guide is available in this [link](docs/user/modules/gui/configurations.md).

+### Python API

+We are currently writing a detailed documentation to use the python API.
+If you are interested to collaborate with us to extend _NeuroMorphoVis_ to fit your applications, please contact us [marwan.abdellah@epfl.ch](marwan.abdellah@epfl.ch)

 ## Installation

 The end users are recommended to download the archives from the links provided in the previous section.
 But if the users are willing to contribute and extend _NeuroMorphoVis_, we recommend to install it as described in this [installation guide](docs/user/installation/install.md).